alimness/sabbath-school-resources/src/en/aij/2026-03-kd-tg/05/07-mission-story.md

 ---

+{"style": {"text": {"size": "sm"}}}
-_This story is adapted from “Pedrito Prays,” by Gina Wahlen, Children’s Mission, copyright © 2016 General Conference of Seventh-day Adventists.
-Used and adapted by permission._
+This story is adapted from “Pedrito Prays,” by Gina Wahlen, _Children’s Mission_, copyright © 2016 General Conference of Seventh-day Adventists.
+Used and adapted by permission.